Watch This Episode of MwahTV About How To Take A Good Selfie For Instagram

 In addition to using the first method that we've looked at today, I want to help you set a better selfie habit.
 This is something that I've worked on myself for the last couple of years, and I have to say it definitely works, it really helps me make sure that I have regular selfies on my Instagram.

-So I’ve formed this habit where every time I take the trouble to do the backcombing and put a face of makeup on, I shoot about 20 selfies in different angles.
+So I've formed this habit where every time I take the trouble to do the backcombing and put a face of makeup on, I shoot about 20 selfies from different angles.

 I just do it, it's a habit that I've built up, like I said, over a couple of years.

-To keep it interesting, I make sure that I do this in as many different places as possible and I try to capture a little bit of different context while I’m doing it.
+To keep it interesting, I make sure that I do this in as many different places as possible and I try to capture a few different contexts while I'm doing it.

 This means that when I'm planning my posts all in one go, I'm confident that in my photostream on my phone, I have a really good supply of regularly refreshed, different context selfies of me with different hair and makeup in different places with different backgrounds.